Paul Waner: Later life and legacy

-After his retirement, he kept active by fishing, hunting, golfing and being a part-time hitting coach of the Phillies, Cardinals, and Braves.
+After his retirement, he kept active by fishing, hunting, golfing and being a part-time hitting coach for the Phillies, Cardinals, and Braves.
 Ted Williams credited Waner with advising him to move away from the plate to successfully combat the "Williams" shift.
 However, Russo noted that "Like Babe Ruth, [Waner's] distaste for discipline made him an inappropriate candidate for managing."
 A proficient golfer, Waner could shoot in the 70's.
 He was one of the people instrumental in starting the National Baseball Players Golf Tournament.
 In his spare time, he enjoyed reading Seneca, and he once authored a comedy skit that he and Heinie Manush acted in.

 Waner was named to the National Baseball Hall of Fame on July 21, 1952.
 "Gee.
 It's what I've been looking for a long time, but I had almost given up hope of making it," he said.
 "In fact, I guess you can say I've achieved my life's ambition.
 Any baseball player's ambition."
 With the induction of his brother Lloyd in 1967, they became the second brother combination to be inducted into the Hall of Fame (with Harry and George Wright being the other).
 Waner was interviewed for the 1966 book The Glory of Their Times.
 He died on August 29, 1965, in Sarasota, Florida after a respiratory arrest from emphysema complicated by pneumonia at the age of 62.

 In 1999, he was ranked number 62 on The Sporting News list of the 100 Greatest Baseball Players, and was nominated as a finalist for the Major League Baseball All-Century Team.
 Separate efforts by the Waner family and two longtime Pirates fans, who repeatedly petitioned Pirates then-owner Kevin McClatchy to honor Waner by retiring his uniform number, were eventually successful.
 The Pirates retired Waner's No. 11 in a ceremony before their game vs. the Astros on July 21, 2007, 55 years to the day of his induction into the Hall of Fame.
 A plaque was placed in the interior of PNC Park to commemorate the retiring of Waner's jersey.